jeffboichuk/ice-marketing/midterm-project-outline.md

 take center stage.

 #### Format {-}
 Use PowerPoint or Keynote for your presentation.
+Dress is business casual.
+Honor your peers, and their work, with your full attention during their presentations.

 #### Assessment {-}
 After listening to your presentation, Mike, Sarah, your peers, and I will use